Looking for a new Thanksgiving tradition? Learn how to make these simple DIY Thanksgiving thankful cards that can be reused year after year!

 Grab a set of festive scrapbooking paper.
 Choose a pack with the different types of coordinating papers so they all look good together on your wall.
 You will want a light color to write your ‘thankfuls’ on, and a contrasting color just for decoration.
 I hung the cards on the wall with some tiny 3M hooks, rope, and some clothespins.
 Super easy!

 Choose the size that you want your cards to be, (mine are 10″x15″ with the decorative strip 10″x 3.5″)

 Cut your cards out, glue on the strip and laminate away!
 I laminated these with a super thick lamination since the cards were so thick.

 Since they are laminated, you can use a dry erase marker and write your thankfuls on them.
-These can be used again year after year.
+I love that we can use these cards again year after year!

 The best part about these cards, is that they are reversible!
 On the back side you can write things for a Christmas advent calendar!